Flash VPN is a free VPN proxy for your Android smartphone, developed by Flash Software.

 If none of the above solutions work, and your Flash VPN is not connecting, you need to contact the support center of your VPN provider.

-First, find out if there is an undergoing maintenance for the servers, and then inform them about your issues.
+First, find out if there is undergoing maintenance for the servers, and then inform them about your issues.

 Server maintenance is the process of keeping server software updated and running, to avoid total or partial network failure.